 To examine the effects due to PMBs on the catchment response, a number of simulations were carried out using raw rainfall data and corrected data obtained after the application of the calibration curve for each rain gauge.
 Results, expressed in terms of the comparison between the hydrographs at catchment outlet, show a significant influence of the PMB on the peak flow and the total hydrograph volume.
-As an example, in figure 3 the comparison of the hydrographs, shows that for an increase of about 20% in terms of total rain volume corresponds a greater increase in terms of flood volume and flood peak, of about 80%; this results confirms the propagation of precipitation measurement biases into the hydraulic modelling of urban drainage network.
+As an example, figure 3 shows the comparison between two hydrographs at the catchment outlet, for one sample event.
+The comparison shows that to an increase of about 20% in terms of total rain volume corresponds a greater increase in terms of flood volume and flood peak (about 80%), thus confirming the propagation of precipitation measurement biases into the hydraulic modelling of urban drainage network.